paladin-2024/CareSync/README.md

 -   **UI Components:** shadcn/ui
 -   **Form Management:** React Hook Form
 -   **Schema Validation:** Zod
+-   **Date & Time:** react-datepicker
 -   **Phone Input:** react-phone-number-input
 -   **Theming:** next-themes
 -   **Fonts:** Custom Fonts (`Satoshi`, `Inter`)

-## 🏗️ Form Architecture
+## 🏗️ Architecture

-The core of the patient onboarding experience is built upon a flexible and reusable form architecture.

--   **`PatientForm.tsx`**: This component acts as the main container for the form.
-It initializes `react-hook-form`, defines the `onSubmit` logic, and lays out the form fields.
--   **`CustomFormField.tsx`**: This is a generic wrapper component designed to reduce boilerplate.
-It takes a `fieldType` enum and dynamically renders the correct input control (e.g., text input, checkbox, date picker).
-It's the primary building block for creating new form fields.
+CareSync is built with a focus on scalability, reusability, and a clean separation of concerns.

+### Styling
+-   **Tailwind CSS with Custom Utilities**: We leverage Tailwind's utility-first approach and extend it with custom, reusable classes in `globals.css` using the `@layer` directive.
+This includes helpers for layout (`.container`), typography (`.header`), and component-specific styles (`.admin-stat`, `.data-table`).
+-   **`shadcn/ui` Overrides**: To maintain a consistent design language, we apply custom styles to our `shadcn/ui` components.
+These overrides (`.shad-*`) are centralized in `globals.css` for easy maintenance.

+### Form Handling
+-   **Reusable Components**: The `CustomFormField.tsx` component is a generic wrapper that dynamically renders various input controls (text, date pickers, file uploads) based on a `fieldType` prop, drastically reducing boilerplate.
--   **`lib/validation.ts`**: A centralized Zod schema provides strongly-typed, declarative validation rules for all form fields, ensuring data consistency.
+-   **Centralized Validation**: `lib/validation.ts` contains all Zod schemas, providing a single source of truth for strongly-typed, declarative validation rules across the application.
+-   **Server Actions**: Form submissions are handled by Next.js Server Actions, ensuring a seamless user experience without full-page reloads and keeping business logic on the server.

 ## 📦 Getting Started